How to Create a Custom Reference Project

 Releasing your reference project

 Before using your new reference project, you must create your release tag (see above) from the current code.
 For now, this will usually involve tagging the branch you've been developing.
-Still, moving forward, it will be better to have a dev/test/MR workflow around making and releasing reference project changes.
+Still, moving forward, having a dev/test/merge request workflow will be better when making and releasing reference project changes.

-The tag you release your reference project under must match all the ref values in the includes within base_bootstrap.yml.
+The tag under which you release your reference project must match all the ref: values in the includes within base_bootstrap.yml.

 Updating your projects and templates

-Now the reference project has been released.
+Now, release the reference project.
 You can test it using one of your existing projects or a new project from the standard template.

 1. Update bootstrap.yml